pfichtner/jrunalyzer/README.md

 JRunalayzer is a FAT-Client DockingFrame based Swing application for managing and displaying GPX files.
 GPX files can be imported using the application itselfs or alternativly placed directly in the $HOME/gpx directory.

 Why no Web-based application?
-I disliked the idea that I lose control over my GPX files: Less the thought that the files contain sensitive data but more not to know if it's possible to retrieve the upladed data months later as GPX files again.
+I disliked the idea that I lose control over my GPX files: Less the thought that the files contain sensitive data but more not to know if it's possible to retrieve the uploaded data months later as GPX files again.

 ## Download
 You can download the latest release from github's release page: [latest JRunalayzer release](https://github.com/pfichtner/jrunalyzer/releases/latest)

 ## How to run it
 The JAR is a runnable JAR so you can just double click it.
-Alternativly you can call it on the command line and pass additionally arguments to the VM (see below):
+Alternativly you can call it on the command line and pass additionally arguments to the VM (see [Tips & tricks](#Tips & tricks)):
 ```
 java jrunalayzer-vX.X.X.jar
 ```